 Tags are visible to the PC and hidden from authors.
 Twiddle tags, with names like “#~tag”, are visible only to their creators.
 Tags with two twiddles, such as “#~~tag”, are visible only to PC chairs.
 Tags are case insensitive, so “#TAG” and “#tAg” are considered identical.

 A paper’s tags are shown like this on the paper page:

 To find all papers with tag “#discuss”:

 For many papers: Search for papers, select them, and use the action area underneath the search list.
 Add adds tags to the selected papers, Remove removes tags from the selected papers, and Define adds the tag to the selected papers and removes it from all others.
-The chair-only Clear twiddle action removes a tag and all users’ matching twiddle tags.

 In bulk: Administrators can also upload tag assignments using bulk assignment.

 Although any PC member can view or search most tags, certain tags may be changed only by administrators.